antgobar/job_tracker/README.md

 * Using the `requests` library to query the Jobs API provider
 * Passing in various query parameters e.g. location, job keyword, remuneration
 * Parse response and use dataclass to enforce record schema for ingestion by MongoDB
+* MongoDB is used here because multiple tables with relationships are not being created for simple ETL a NoSQL approach is appropriate
 * User `upsert` operation with bulk write to mongo to update existing or insert new records
 * Return results of upsert operation to view records added or modified